 Building a primetime model

 If you maintain a homemade NFL model, add binary indicators for game day (TNF, SNF, MNF) and rest days for each team.
 Backtest against historic spreads and totals — you will find systematic effects that vary by season but never disappear.
-You can build and validate that exact model in Tinker, and compare your predictions against live primetime lines on our NFL picks page.
+You can build and validate that exact model in the Shark Snip Builder, and compare your predictions against live primetime lines on Gridiron.

 Late-season primetime spots